Bhanditz/edx-app-ios/README.rst

 Building
 ========
 0. It is very important that you match the iOS version with the edx-platform version.
-Current version has release/2.5.0 for edx-app-ios which works with edx-platform release-2016-07-13.2 and many subsequent releases.
+Current version has release/2.5.0 for edx-app-ios which works with edx-platform release-2016-07-13.2.
 We should probably switch to named-release/eucalyptus.rc1 for ios and the named release for Eucalyptus when it is available.

 1. Check out the source code: ::